Is the Big Green Egg Grill Worth It?

-To answer that question, our team of engineers tested a batch of metal and ceramic kamado grills at prices from $300 to $1,500.
+To answer that question, our team of engineers tested a batch of metal and ceramic kamado grills at prices from just over $300 to north of $1,100.
 The other brands were Weber, Kamado Joe, Vision, Pit Boss, Broil-King, Char-Broil, and Char-Griller.

 How CR Tests Kamado Grills

 We started by assessing the cooking performance of each kamado.
 Could it get thin-crust pizza hot enough to crisp the crust without burning the toppings?
 Next, we used pork shoulder to see whether the grill could cook low and slow for long stretches, all while maintaining a consistent temperature.